HisMaj3sty/documentingrandomness/docs/GradPortal.markdown

 ---
 layout: post
-title:  "Proposed functionality"
+title:  "Welcome to IU Graduate Portal"
 date:   2024-03-04 14:27:49 +0300
 ---

-Here we introduce the [project][portal] and show the functionality that it offers.
+# Welcome to the [IU Graduates Portal][portal]!

 ![Website demo]({{ site.baseurl }}/assets/website_demo.png)

 ### Disclaimer

-*Currently the project is in an unstable state -- it is not ready for usage.*
+*Currently the project may be in an unstable state -- it is not ready for usage.*

 *You may want to wait until the issues have been resolved, [track the issue here][bad_issue].*